aruiz-p/netwithalex/content/posts/enhanced-aar.md

 **Note** To use custom timers, configuration needs to be done through CLI templates.

-The fundamental principle behind EAAR is similar to AAR in that they will both use rotating buckets and calculate average values for loss, latency and jitter.
+EAAR follows the same fundamental principle as AAR, using rotating buckets to calculate average loss, latency, and jitter.
 With the _Aggressive_ mode, traffic would take between 10-60 seconds to shift, depending on how severe the impairment is.

-The dampening window (poll interval x dampening multiplier) is 20 minutes, meaning that before switching traffic back to a transport, it needs to be stable for 20 minutes.
+The dampening window (_poll interval **x** dampening multiplier_) is 1200 seconds, meaning that before switching traffic back to a transport, it needs to be stable for 20 minutes.

 In my lab, I am using Configuration Groups, however this is [available through templates](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/configuration/policies/ios-xe-17/policies-book-xe/m-enhanced-application-aware-routing.html#configure-enhanced-application-aware-routing-using-a-feature-template-in-cisco-sd-wan-manager) as well.

 ![](/wp-content/uploads/2025/02/eaar-config-groups.png)

-You could decide to use a variable, instead of a global value, to account for devices that wouldn't be running EAAR.
-In this case, EAAR enabled devices will use traditional AAR with non-enabled EAAR devices.
+You can use a variable, instead of a global value, to account for devices that will not be running EAAR.
+In this case, EAAR enabled devices will fallback to AAR.

 The following config is added to the devices:
 ```